thedevdojo/wave/README.md

 # 💡 Introduction to Wave

 [Wave](https://devdojo.com/wave) is an open source Software as a Service Starter Kit.
 It can be used to build your next great idea 💰.
-Wave is built with some awesome technologies including [Laravel](https://laravel.com) and [TailwindCSS](https://tailwindcss.com).
-Wave also uses [Voyager](https://voyager.devdojo.com) for an admin interface, this way you can administer your application including users, posts, pages, billing plans, settings, and more.
+Wave is built with [Laravel](https://laravel.com), [Voyager](https://voyager.devdojo.com), [TailwindCSS](https://tailwindcss.com), and a few other awesome technologies.

 Thanks for your interest in Wave.